NickBirks/softeng19/ms/index.md

 1. Update your `README.md` to include precise instructions on installing, developing, and running your code.

 1. Identify bugs introduced in [Milestone 1](#milestone-1), create issues for them (labeled 'bug'), and fix them.

+## Milestone 3

+*Stand-up: 10/8, Due: 10/15*

+Complete the following, at a minimum.

+1. Modify your `init` subcommand to accept an optional argument.
+The argument will be a "tag" for a completely new data store of timing information.

+  Suppose the user typed `tracker init` and then `tracker start softeng` and `tracker stop softeng`.
+This sequence of commands would  initialize your data in the default location and then track the timing in that default location.
+The name of the default location should be called `default`.
+That is, `tracker init` should be synonymous with `tracker init default`.

+  Then, if one were to type `tracker init gaming` and then `tracker start reddead2` and `tracker stop reddead2`, this would create an entirely new data store separate from where the user previous timed their `softeng` task.

+1. Create a `switch` subcommand that switches from one data store to another given a required argument the data store's name.
+For example, and in reference to the previous requirement, suppose users typed `tracker switch default`.
+Then, they would only be able to see summary information for the `softeng` task they have timed.
+If they switched back using `tracker switch gaming`, they would then see the `reddead2` information they timed while tracking under the `gaming` data store.

+1. Implement *unit tests* using `pytest` as we did in class.
+Cumulatively, your tests should run as much of your project code as possible.
+You will want to clearly separate your code into two subfolders: one for your project code itself, and one for testing (name your testing folder `tests`).

+1. Create a StarUML class diagram of your classes, and place the `.mdj` file into a folder named `doc`.
+This suggests that you may want to make your code more object-oriented when you are thinking about testing your code in the previous requirement.

+1. Keep your `README.md` file up to date (do this always!).
+One thing to think about is whether moving your project code to a separate folder requires you to modify how you are now running the program (e.g., `python -m tracker start softeng`).

+1. Identify bugs introduced in [Milestone 2](#milestone-2), if any.
+Create issues for them (labeled 'bug') and fix them.